 Summer observed that even with all of the translation she and her classmates have done throughout their studies, translation itself is not the central aspect of Latin classes.
 “We Latin scholars (as Mr. Sheppard calls us) must go beyond the simple translation and discern precisely what the text implies,” she said.
 “We investigate questions such as: Why was this written?
 Why did the author portray this character the way he did?
 How does this relate to other authors of this time?
 With the tools to pick apart the language and the encouragement to delve into its meaning, exploring Latin has deeply expanded my ability to learn and think critically.”

 Beyond the Books

 To help their students engage even more deeply with Latin texts, Mr. Sheppard and Ms. Fralick have incorporated a number of hands-on projects into their classes, including the staging of a play, translation of English songs into Latin, creation of music videos and the translation of actual fragments of ancient papyrus.
-In the papyrus project, Latin 4 students head to the Chiang Center computer lab where they use large-screen monitors to study digitized scrolls and papyri from Germany’s Berlin Papyrus Database.
+In the papyrus project, Latin 4 students head to the Chiang-Elghanayan Center computer lab where they use large-screen monitors to study digitized scrolls and papyri from Germany’s Berlin Papyrus Database.
 They create line-by-line translations of the Latin text and, essentially, do the work of classicists to unlock the ancient writings.

 Noting that classics is an inherently interdisciplinary field of study, Mr. Sheppard brought Blair’s Director of Vocal Music Ryan Manni into his Latin classes last year to highlight the ancient language’s musical roots.
 He would like to bring in theatre, math, English and science teachers in the future to help Latin students appreciate connections to those disciplines, as well.